1coxy57/berserker_deobfuscator/readme.md

 # Berserker Deobfuscator

-A simple but effective deobfuscator for berserker
+A simple but effective deobfuscator for berserker.